Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/node_security_deposit_overview.md

 ## Key Principles

 - **PoT Activity + Security Deposit**: Only nodes with an active deposit are eligible to validate transactions and participate in PoT attestation.
-- **Epoch-Based Lifecycle**: Deposit commitment is tied to epoch duration; early withdrawal is not permitted.
+- **Epoch-Based Lifecycle**: Deposit commitment is tied to epoch duration; Withdrawal terms are governed by the API Contract and executed via the Financial Institution (ALB).
 - **Forfeiture Enforcement**: Misbehavior or inactivity results in deposit reduction or full forfeiture.
 - **Payment Binding**: Emission payments are distributed to compliant validators based on **Work Performed (Proof of Transaction)**, requiring active deposit as a bond.